 Here are some of the top reasons why digital patient engagement is important and why it will continue to be relevant in the times to come.

-Patient expect digital patient engagement
+Patients expect digital engagement

 Whether we like it or not, we live in an instant era.
-Watching the latest movie, ordering food or getting directions to the nearest bar can all be done from a phone, and patients are expecting the same capabilities from their healthcare providers.
+Watching the latest movie, ordering food, or getting directions to the nearest bar can all be done from a phone, and patients are expecting the same capabilities from their healthcare providers.

-As it turns out, 54% of patients want to use their phones to communicate with their healthcare provider.
+As it turns out, 54% of patients want to use their phones to communicate with their healthcare providers.
 Moreover, they’re using this information to make choices regarding their health.
 According to research, 79% of patients are more likely to select a healthcare provider that allows them to manage their healthcare information online or using a phone.

-There’s an emerging marketing for healthcare – millennials, and since they’re an internet-first generation, their demands are even higher.
+There’s emerging marketing for healthcare – millennials, and since they’re an internet-first generation, their demands are even higher.
 According to Salesforce, 60% of millennials actually prefer telehealth to office visits.